alishakundert/bmpmod/README.md

 A python package to perform a mass-modelling analysis of ICM gas and temperature profiles obtained from X-ray observations.

+**Caveat**: this code is undergoing daily development.
+Check back frequently for updates.

 ## Installation

 ```